Section 3365.04 | Information regarding and promotion of the program.

 (1) A partnering college;

-(2) Any public college, private college, or eligible out-of-state college to which both of the following applies:
+(2) Any public college, private college, or eligible out-of-state college to which both of the following apply:

 (a) The college participates in the college credit plus program.